AlexisAuriac/Web-Security-CTF/README.md

 ### Serving the remote file

-The remote code will print the files in the server's working directory:
+This code will be executed on the server and print the files in the server's current directory:
 ```php
 echo implode(", ", scandir("."))
 ```